mpge/PHPtoHTMLStaticCompiler/README.md

 https://github.com/ivanweiler/beautify-html/

+### UTF Quote Fixes

+There is a feature to help with quotes being turned into "â€œ", or other invalid characters.
+You can turn this on by using the $shouldFixUTFQuotes boolean.

 ### Why didn't you use composer?

 I really just wanted a simple script I could drop into any project, and go without any setup required (even though I know Composer is super simple).
 As such, I decided to leave composer out of this project.
 By all means, feel free to repurpose this project to include composer if you see the need.